Hawaii Elopement Locations

 1 Full day adventure elopement in Hawaii – $6900

-Where to stay on Hawaii?
+Where to stay on Hawaii (Big Island) in 2024?

 Since this is a Big Island, you’ll want to localize your accommodation to the area where you’ll be eloping to minimize driving time.
 If you are eloping in Kona, you’ll be staying at a resort, condo or hotel.
 If you are planning a Hilo elopement, there are some unique airbnbs, treehouses, and cabins in the Pahoa and Keaau areas.
 For the National Park, you should definitely stay in the little town of Volcano or at the Volcano House inside the park for the ultimate cozy experience.
 Stay in Punalu’u near the south coast if you want to see the green sand beach.
 For the northern part of Hawaii, look for options in Waimea.

-Epic Hawaii Volcanoes Elopement Timeline for 2 people
+Epic Hawaii Volcanoes Elopement Timeline Example

 7:00 Sunrise first look at a black sand beach